Benita Ferrero-Waldner: Career

-Until 1983 Waldner worked in the private sector.
+Until 1983, Waldner worked in the private sector.
 Only in 1984 did she enter the diplomatic service.
 One of her most influential positions was Chef de protocole for Secretary General Boutros-Ghali at the UN in New York City.

-From 1995 until 2000 Ferrero-Waldner served as Under-Secretary of State in two governments led by Social Democrats Franz Vranitzky and Viktor Klima.
-When Wolfgang Schüssel became Chancellor of Austria early in 2000 he made Ferrero-Waldner his Minister for Foreign Affairs, a position she held until October 2004, when she was succeeded by Ursula Plassnik.
+From 1995 until 2000, Ferrero-Waldner served as Under-Secretary of State in two governments led by Social Democrats Franz Vranitzky and Viktor Klima.
+When Wolfgang Schüssel became Chancellor of Austria early in 2000, he made Ferrero-Waldner his Minister for Foreign Affairs, a position she held until October 2004, when she was succeeded by Ursula Plassnik.

-In January 2004 it was announced that Ferrero-Waldner would run for president of Austria to succeed Thomas Klestil in July 2004.
+In January 2004, it was announced that Ferrero-Waldner would run for president of Austria to succeed Thomas Klestil in July 2004.
 Her candidature was supported by the Austrian People's Party; her only opponent was Heinz Fischer.
 However, she lost the election on 25 April.

 Member of the European Commission, 2004–2010

-In late July 2004 Ferrero-Waldner was nominated the successor of Franz Fischler as Austria's European Commissioner.
+In late July 2004, Ferrero-Waldner was nominated as the successor of Franz Fischler as Austria's European Commissioner.
 She took office on 22 November.
 Her portfolio was Foreign Affairs and European Neighbourhood Policy.

 As the EU's External Affairs Commissioner, Ferrero-Waldner is credited with being the key diplomat in the 24 July 2007 release of five Bulgarian nurses and a Palestinian doctor imprisoned by Libya.
-They had been held more than 8 years on charges of purposefully infecting children with HIV, and have continued to profess their innocence.
+They had been held for more than 8 years on charges of purposefully infecting children with HIV, and have continued to profess their innocence.
 The commissioner made many trips to Libya and met with the prisoners regularly.
 She also worked to improve conditions for children infected with HIV/Aids.

 Life after politics

-In September 2009 Ferrero-Waldner ran for the post of UNESCO Director-General but lost to the Bulgarian candidate Irina Bokova.
+In September 2009, Ferrero-Waldner ran for the post of UNESCO Director-General but lost to the Bulgarian candidate Irina Bokova.
 Since leaving politics, she has held a variety of paid and unpaid positions, including the following: